conviva-nsolanki/eco-android-readme/README.md

 <summary><b>Override Activity Name</b></summary>

-This feature supports overriding the default Activity Name in the Screen View Event.
-Add the public variable `convivaScreenName` in the corresponding activity which you want to set the screen name.
+Override the default Activity Name in the Screen View Event by adding the `convivaScreenName` variable in the desired activity.

 ```java
 public class ExampleActivity extends Activity {